Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Standalone GHK-Cu 50mg Single-compound copper-peptide route Active stock page

-Pricing, Restock Status & Order Route
+Pricing, Stock Status & Order Route

 Storage & Handling Notes